AdaCore/spark2014/docs/ug/static/readme_snapshot.txt

   Which tab in the bottom pane (Messages, Location, or ?)
   Do you need paths and/or error messages highlighted?

+  The screenshots in the UG are 1178 pixels wide.
+This seems to give a reasonable balance of size and quality when typeset in PDF and HTML.

 5) Click "Snap" in the GIMP Screenshot Window

 6) Select the GPS Window and make any other